nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Welcome to the project!
 This guide will get you up to speed with how to set up your development environment, the basic architecture of the application, how to perform some common development tasks as well as who to contact when you're lost.

-## Setting up

 ### Tooling